Google Drive links vs direct file URLs

 Upload the bytes

-Send the exported file to GetFileURL and map the returned `url` into the next API.
+Send the downloaded or exported file to GetFileURL and map the returned `url` into the next API.

 Test the URL the same way the destination will fetch it.